Park-GiJun/Park-GiJun/README.md

-# 👋 Hi, I'm Park GiJun
+# 👋 Hi, I'm GijunPark

 ### 📝 About Me
 - 🎂 **Date of Birth**: March 20, 1998